-Health disparities, preventable differences in health outcomes, are due to a multitude of intersecting factors.
+Health disparities, preventable differences in health outcomes, are due to a multitude of intersecting factors including problematic interpersonal interactions and systematic inequality.
 The impact of shared social experiences such as slavery and segregation impact differences in health outcomes and access to resources (e.g., redlining) that in turn impact health outcomes.
 Recent research also points to the impact of shared social experiences as an environmental exposure impacting gene expression, or epigenetics.
 Cultural differences impact individual preferences or adherence to medication.
 Differential access to health care insurance varies based on variation in state policy.
-Further, institutionalized racism and other -isms, societal allocation of access to or failure to provide access to resources or services, is pervasive through our social structures.
+Further, institutionalized racism and other -isms, societal allocation of access to or failure to provide access to resources or services, is pervasive through social structures.5

-Health disparities exist in all of the reproductive and sexual health services named earlier and have been specifically documented for many of this report's priority groups.
-Minority populations experience disproportionately high rates of unintended pregnancy and sexually-transmitted diseases and also experience lower rates of screening for common cancers.
-Minority women who report perceiving discrimination are less likely to use effective contraception.
-Disparities in screening for common cancers such as breast and cervical cancer are seen geographically as well in Washington State.
+Health disparities exist in all the reproductive and sexual health services named earlier and have been specifically documented for many of this report's priority populations.
+Minority populations experience disproportionately high rates of unintended pregnancy and sexually-transmitted diseases and also experience lower rates of screening for common cancers.^{6,7} Minority women who report perceiving discrimination are less likely to use effective contraception.8 Disparities in screening for common cancers such as breast and cervical cancer are seen geographically as well in Washington State.9

-Some disorders of the reproductive organs are more likely to be seen in and are more severe in people of particular ethnic and racial backgrounds as black women are more likely to have fibroid tumors and more likely to have larger and more numerous tumors and Asian women have been seen in some studies to have higher rates of endometriosis.
+Some disorders of the reproductive organs are more likely to be seen in and are more severe in people of particular ethnic and racial backgrounds as black women are more likely to have fibroid tumors and more likely to have larger and more numerous tumors and Asian women have been seen in some studies to have higher rates of endometriosis.10